OVERCOMING INFIDELITY WITH DR. MARK LERNER

 Evidence-Based Guidance for Overcoming Infidelity—Through Truth, Accountability, and Reality

-The articles and content throughout OvercomingINFIDELITY.org elucidate this model by examining not only the profound harm caused by infidelity itself, but also the ongoing psychological damage resulting from changing narratives, flagrant deception, and gaslighting—often leaving the betrayed questioning not only their partner, but also their own reality and self-worth, a recognized feature of betrayal trauma.
+Overcoming INFIDELITY elucidates not only the profound harm caused by infidelity itself but also the psychological damage resulting from changing narratives, flagrant deception, and gaslighting—leaving the betrayed questioning not only their spouse but also their reality and self-worth, a recognized feature of betrayal trauma.

-The Lerner Model emphasizes the necessity of full transparency—not as punishment but as the essential foundation for restoring clarity, psychological grounding, and rebuilding trust after infidelity.
-Only when truth replaces dishonesty can the betrayed fully understand what occurred—the reality of what happened in their relationship—and move forward, whether toward an informed decision to end the relationship or to build a new, more fulfilling relationship grounded in truth.
+Only when truth replaces dishonesty can the betrayed fully understand what occurred—the reality of what happened in their relationship—and move forward, whether toward an informed decision to end the relationship or to build a new relationship grounded in honesty.

 Years of Infidelity.
 Decades of Dishonesty.